Finding and Purchasing a Black Russian Terrier Puppy

 Adding any puppies to your family is a large commitment requiring careful consideration.
 We hope the information in this guide will give you some of the facts you need to decide if a Black Russian Terrier puppy is the right dog for you, and if so, how to go about finding one that will be a great addition to your family.
 However, there is no substitute for getting “up close and personal.”

-Consider The Cost Of Having a Black Russian Terrier For The Life-Time:
+Consider The Cost Of Having a BRT Puppy For The Life-Time:

 How much does a puppy cost, monthly feeding expenses, grooming cost Vet costs, Housing needs, other expenses: like leashes, collars, and miscellaneous supplies.
 Of course you’ll also need food and water dishes – stainless steel ones will last the longest.
 Obedience classes: For the sake of your dog, yourself, and your neighbors, you should enroll in some kind of obedience classes.
 At a minimum, a puppy class, followed by a basic manners class, is essential, even if you plan to go no further in competitive obedience.
 Group classes can cost anywhere from $75 and up for a 6-8 week course.
 Private lessons are more, of course.